What is antiphospholipid syndrome?

 Catastrophic antiphospholipid syndrome refers to blockage of blood vessels in multiple organs, which may occur over days or weeks.
 The condition is serious and often lethal.

-Diagnosis of antiphospholipid syndrome is confirmed from laboratory tests that show the presence of antiphospholipid antibodies or abnormalities in phospholipid-dependent tests of blood clotting (coagulation).
+Laboratory tests detect antiphospholipid antibodies or abnormalities in phospholipid-dependent tests of blood clotting (coagulation).
 Patients with suspected antiphospholipid syndrome should be tested for the following:

 - aCL antibodies